 Roger Bolton is the president of the Page Society, the premier professional association for senior corporate communications executives.
 He has been named one of the Top 100 Thought Leaders in Trustworthy Business Behavior by Trust Across America.
 Previously, he served as senior vice president of communications at Aetna, a $35 billion provider of health care benefits, with responsibility for all internal and external communications, advertising, brand management and corporate public involvement.
 Before Aetna, Bolton was IBM’s director of corporate media relations and director of communications for the IBM server and software groups.

 Prior to his business career, Bolton served as assistant secretary of the Treasury for public affairs under President George H.W.
 Bush, assistant U.S. trade representative for public affairs in the Executive Office of the President under President Reagan, and special assistant to President Reagan in the White House, with responsibility for the president’s relations with business and labor.
 He is a recipient of the U.S. Treasury Distinguished Service Award.

 Sandra Clark is the CEO of StoryCorps, a non-profit organization that records, preserves, and shares the stories of Americans from all backgrounds and beliefs.
-Before this position, she was vice president at WHYY, Philadelphia’s public radio station, since mid-2016.
+Before this position, she was vice president at WHYY, Philadelphia’s public radio station.
 Prior to joining public media, she was a managing editor at the Philadelphia Inquirer, where she rose through a number of editorial positions before joining the senior leadership team.
 In her spare time, she also serves as managing editor for the student blog, Because Arcadia, at Arcadia University in Glenside, Pennsylvania, an opportunity to mentor and grow young writers.
 During much of the 1990s, Clark worked for the Peace Corps in Guinea-Bissau and Cape Verde, and for Africare in Mozambique running a variety of programs.